The Museum of Menstruation and Women's

 the Kotex ad over and these hotel bell hops

-of a room.
-PM reflects backwards in the ad's
+occupants of a room.
+PM reflects backwards in the

-maybe they're looks at the guests in this run-up
+gawking at what the guests are up to in this

 MUCH MORE Kotex